KDE/kopeninghours/README.md

 # KOpeningHours

-A library for parsing and evaluating OSM opening hours expressions.
+A python library for parsing and evaluating OSM opening hours expressions.

 ## Introduction